ilastik/ilastik.github.io/documentation/objects/objects.md

 data["table"]["Mean Intensity"]
 # array([1551.2393, 1420.5,...], dtype=float32)
 ```
-Returning a numpy array of all the detected objects.
+Returning a numpy array of `Mean Intensity` values for all the detected objects.
 You can access an individual object's measurements using an index:

 ```python
 data["table"]["Mean Intensity"][0]